ksaadDE/quart-jwt-extended/docs/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 These perform the same actions as the protected endpoint decorators, without
 actually decorating a function.
 These are very useful if you want to create
-your own decorators on top of flask jwt extended (such as role_required), or
+your own decorators on top of quart jwt extended (such as role_required), or
-if you want to hook some of this extensions functionality into a flask
+if you want to hook some of this extensions functionality into a quart
 before_request handler.

 .. autofunction:: verify_jwt_in_request